-Since we opened our doors in 1982, LifeWire has served more than 136,000 domestic violence survivors — survivors like Amy and her daughters — across King County.
+Since we opened our doors in 1982, LifeWire has served more than 136,000 domestic violence survivors — survivors like Rebecca and her daughter — across King County.

 Last year alone, we: